About Daestro

 Yes, Daestro provides RESTful APIs that allows you to interact with its services programmatically.
 You can generate an API key from the Daestro Console and use it to authenticate your requests, enabling you to build integrations and automate workflows such as submitting, monitoring, and canceling jobs.

-Job Definitions are immutable, but you can create new versions of them by creating a 'revision'.
+Job Definitions are immutable, but you can create new versions of them by creating a "revision".
 This process creates a new Job Definition with the same name but an incremented version number, allowing you to introduce changes, test them, and gradually migrate your workflows without interrupting any jobs that are currently running using the older version.